Conference recordings are created by the bridge which saves them to a Conference Manager server.

 exchanges and ExecuCall's racks.

-•European numbers are provided by another UK-based Telco (name not supplied or commercial reasons)
+European numbers are provided by another UK-based Telco (name not supplied for commercial reasons).

 The best way to ensure that conferences are secure is to follow these steps: